tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 For a moment, that is enough.

-This is not a defense of football culture.

-There is plenty about it I do not like.
+I do not want to romanticize football too much.

-The nationalism can get strange.
 The money is absurd.
 The gambling around it is ugly.
-The way people attach their whole mood to men they will never meet is sometimes funny and sometimes depressing.
-The spectacle is too big, too branded, too corporate, too polished, too full of advertising trying to turn every emotion into a product.
+The nationalism can get strange.
+The whole thing is branded, sponsored, packaged, and sold back to people as emotion.

-There is an old cynical way to look at all of this.
+So yes, there is a cynical version of this.

 Bread and circuses.

-Give people spectacle and they will stop asking questions.
+Give people spectacle and maybe they will stop looking too closely at the structure around them.

 Maybe there is some truth in that.